IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/python-dicts-for-structured-data.md

 Book(**{"title": "The Alchemist", "year_of_publication": "1988"})
 ```

-Pydantic provides better safety, functionality and runtime guarantees compared to plain Dataclasses, and it is incredibly extensible and customizable, wich also means one can get overwhelmed with so much customization options, models, etc.
+Pydantic provides better safety, functionality and runtime guarantees compared to plain Dataclasses, and it is incredibly extensible and customizable, which also means one can get overwhelmed with so much customization options, models, etc.

 As of writing this blog, Pydantic has recently gone through a major version update (1. -> 2.) with multiple breaking changes.
 It is likely that you will have to rely mostly on the official docs for learning and development, since most of the tutorials, blog articles, etc. are written for the 1.X versions.